Planning a California Coast Road Trip? These are all the best stops!

 - Brown Butter Cookie Company – north of SLO in Cayucos, known for their brown butter cookies.
 Our favorite was the honey one!

-CAMBRIA - Mile 384.3
+Cambria – Mile 384.3

 - Harmony – just south of Cambria, the town of Harmony has a population of 18.
 Check out Harmony Glassword, Harmony Valley Creamery, and you can even rent the entire town for your next event.
+You may recognize this town from the K-Drama Heirs.

 - Hearst Castle (San Simeon) – a spectacular estate overlooking San Simeon